School of Culinary Arts and Hotel Management

 The School of Culinary Arts and Hotel Management Program provides students with measurable outcomes through training in the Cafeteria, Gourmet Dining Room and Coffee Shop, and through Catering, Purchasing and Receiving services, utilizing state-of-the-art equipment.

 Instructors possessing industry-recognized credentials and having years of experience, direct each operation.
-The program is certified by the American Culinary Federation, and is recognized nationally as a leading center for hospitality training.
+The program is recognized nationally as a leading center for hospitality training.

 Program Student Learning Outcomes

 - Students will be able to apply the concepts and techniques of sanitation to a food service environment.

 - Students will be able to demonstrate the use of proper purchasing, storage and costing techniques to profitably operate a food service establishment.